Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    Choose the last saved blend-file; in the last exercise, you gave it the name "screw spring example.blend".
 #.
 Press the shortcut :kbd:`A` to de-select all vertices.
 #.
-Press the shortcut :kbd:`B`, and Blender will change the cursor; you are now in border selection mode.
+Press the shortcut :kbd:`B`, and Blender will change the cursor; you are now in box selection mode.
 #.
 Open a box that selects all of the circle vertices except
    the two vertices you used to create the height of the extrusions in the last example.
 #.
 Use the shortcut :kbd:`X` to delete them.